stanfordjournalism/unix-workbench/README.md

 * * * * * cd $FDIC_DIR && /bin/sh failed_banks_ca.sh >> /tmp/failed_banks.log 2>&1
 ```

-If all goes well, you should see `banklist.csv` and `failed_banks_ca.csv` in the directory containing the script.
+You should see `banklist.csv` and `failed_banks_ca.csv` in the directory containing the script.
 And `/tmp/failed_banks.log` should display a message showing the count of failed banks in CA.

 ## More Power Tools